Music Marketing The Velocity Game

 - A central cause and effect of the volume game is a demotion in value of the artist as a brand versus the track – artists are a second-level format within streaming

-- Pop and rock are the top two preferred genres for overall consumers, but hip hop dominates the top XXX Spotify tracks with XXX of placings while pop was a distant second on XXX is a risk that the vicious/virtuous circle of artist & revenue and playlist curation influence is turning streaming into a genre micro-climate
+- Pop and rock are the top two preferred genres for overall consumers, but hip hop dominates the top Spotify tracks with of placings while pop was a distant second on is a risk that the vicious/virtuous circle of artist & revenue and playlist curation influence is turning streaming into a genre micro-climate

 - Placing bets on heavily streaming younger listeners to drive hip hop streams risks alienating older streamers who are more likely to be paid users – label marketing strategy is becoming decoupled from label business strategy